The Cosmetic Fragrance And Flavor Ingredient

 Compliance Information for Companies

 The subset of CFFIRKA reportable ingredients called "fragrance allergens" have a distinct reporting requirement.
-Fragrance allergens only need to be reported if they are present in a rinse-off cosmetic product at a concentration at or above 0.01 percent (100 parts per million) or in a leave-on cosmetic product at a concentration at or above 0.001 percent (10 parts per million).
-Fragrance allergen ingredients will be clearly distinguished in the CSCP Reportable Ingredients List.
+Fragrance allergens, unlike other fragrance ingredients, must be reported regardless of their intended purpose in the product, i.e. they must be reported even if they are not used to impart scent or counteract odor.
+Additionally, fragrance allergens only need to be reported if they are present in a rinse-off cosmetic product at a concentration at or above 0.01 percent (100 parts per million) or in a leave-on cosmetic product at a concentration at or above 0.001 percent (10 parts per million).
+Fragrance allergen ingredients are clearly distinguished in the CSCP Reportable Ingredients List.
 All other ingredients appearing on the Reportable Ingredients List must be reported regardless of concentration in the product.